ANZCA Final Examination Pass Rate 2026

 Start free trialFrequently asked questions

-Most candidates dedicate 26–52 weeks of structured preparation for the ANZCA Fellowship Examination.
+Most candidates dedicate 26-52 weeks of structured preparation for the ANZCA Final Examination.
 The exact duration depends on your prior knowledge base, clinical experience, and available study time per week.
 Starting earlier generally produces better outcomes than compressing preparation into a short period.

 - Underprepared for the written SAQ format - examiners expect structured, prioritised answers, not stream-of-consciousness prose.